isa-ulisboa/msc-gis/exercises/msc-gis-ex02_QGIS_explore.md

 ### 2.2.
 Interface - Customization

 All panels can be rearranged in the window, and resized.
-Other panels and toobars can be added.
+Other panels and toolbars can be added.
 Right-click on a empty area of the toolbar to display a list of available **Panels** and **Toolbars**, and activate or deactivate their display.